Consumer medicine information

 1. Wash your hands.

-8. Before removing the needle from the vial, check the syringe for air bubbles as these reduce the amount of insulin in the syringe.
-If bubbles are present, hold the syringe vertically and tap its side until the bubbles float to the top.
-Push them out with the plunger and withdraw the correct dose.
-Remove the needle from the vial.
+8. Check the syringe for air bubbles before removing the needle from the vial as these will reduce the amount of insulin in the syringe.
+If bubbles are present, keep holding the syringe vertically and tap its side until the bubbles float to the top.
+Push them out with the syringe plunger and withdraw the correct dose.

 Mixing two insulins

 Only mix insulins if your doctor has instructed you to.
+Only HUMULIN R can be mixed with other insulins.

 Follow your doctor's instructions on whether to mix your insulins ahead of time or just before giving an injection.
 It is important to be consistent in your method.